tldr-pages/tldr/pages/windows/cmd.md

 `cmd /c "{{command}}"`

-- Run the specified command without terminating:
+- Run the specified command and then enter an interactive shell:

 `cmd /k "{{command}}"`